euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

 Parallel scaling on Blue Gene/P
 -------------------------------

-In this section we compare the performance of the solver with a pure C++ implementation on Shaheen II, a Blue Gene/P supercomputer at the KAUST supercomputing Laboratory.
+In this section we compare the performance of the solver with a pure C++ implementation on Shaheen I, a Blue Gene/P supercomputer at the KAUST supercomputing Laboratory.
 The C++ solver we are comparing with has been implemented using the Python solver as prototype and the only real difference is that the C++ solver is using the 3D FFT routines from [FFTW]_ with MPI included.

 The solver is run for a Taylor Green test case initialized as